NCI-CGR/Sherlock_NIDAP/README.md

 2\.
 Assigned Pathologist information for each case in csv.
 See template (allPathassignments07112024.csv)

 3\.
 Fixative information for each case.
 We added fixative information and case ID on each image as a image level field and exported that information from HALO.
-See template on how it should the final file look like.
-(Step3a\_output\_From\_Foundry.csv)
+See template on how it should the final file look like. (fixative.csv). g_tissueFixative is a HALO image field, getFixative is a calculated field which combines g_tissueFixative into one row per case.
+Fixassign is a calculated field which simplifies getFixative into 3 categories.
+If all images were Formalin the Fixassign is Fromalin.
+If they were Formalin and frozen then mixed and if they were frozen only then frozen